First-Time Buyers

 Down Payment Assistance Programs

-Many local and state programs offer grants or second loans to cover part (or all) of your down payment and closing costs.
+Many local and state programs offer grants or second loans to cover part of your down payment and closing costs.
 Some are based on income, others on location or profession.
 Teachers, first responders, and healthcare workers often qualify for special help.
-Interested?
-We've compiled a list of Florida homebuyer programs that you should definitely check out.
+Florida has millions in down payment help that most buyers never claim, and it's worth reviewing what's available before you assume you're on your own.

-In a buyer’s market, there are typically more homes for sale than there are buyers.
-This puts the power in your hands.
-With less competition, sellers are often more willing to negotiate.
-That can mean help with closing costs, accepting a lower down payment, or even buying down your interest rate.
-Timing your purchase during these market conditions can be a smart financial move that saves you thousands.
+In a buyer's market, there are typically more homes for sale than there are buyers.
+That puts the power in your hands.
+With less competition, sellers are often more willing to negotiate, which can mean help with closing costs, accepting a lower down payment, or even buying down your interest rate.
+Timing your purchase during these conditions can save you thousands.

 Even with a low down payment, you still need to plan for closing costs, which usually range from 2% to 5% of the loan amount.
-These fees cover things like lender charges, title services, and home inspections.
-The good news is some loan programs allow you to roll closing costs into your loan or negotiate with the seller to cover them.
-This is why it’s important to work with a team that knows how to structure deals to your advantage.
+Some loan programs allow you to roll closing costs into the loan or negotiate with the seller to cover them.
+Working with a team that knows how to structure deals matters here.

 Understanding Loan-to-Value Ratio and Mortgage Insurance

-Your loan-to-value (LTV) ratio is the percentage of the home’s value that you’re borrowing.
-For example, if you’re buying a $250,000 home and putting $25,000 down, your LTV is 90%.
+Your loan-to-value (LTV) ratio is the percentage of the home's value you're borrowing.
+If you're buying a $250,000 home and putting $25,000 down, your LTV is 90%.
 A lower LTV typically means better loan terms, but many lenders approve loans with LTVs of 95% or higher.

-A higher LTV often means you’ll need mortgage insurance.
-This could be private mortgage insurance (PMI) for conventional loans or a mortgage insurance premium (MIP) for FHA loans.
-VA loans are the exception and do not require monthly mortgage insurance.
-While it’s an added cost, many buyers view it as a temporary trade-off to get into a home sooner.
-Once you’ve built enough equity, you may be able to remove or refinance out of it.
+A higher LTV often means you'll need mortgage insurance.
+That could be PMI for conventional loans or a mortgage insurance premium (MIP) for FHA loans.
+VA loans don't require monthly mortgage insurance.
+While it's an added cost, many buyers view it as a short-term trade-off to get into a home sooner.
+Once you've built enough equity, you may be able to remove or refinance out of it.
+For a full breakdown of how FHA mortgage insurance actually works, that guide is worth a read.

 Debunking Common Myths

+Myth 2: Lower down payments mean higher risk.
 Not always.
 What matters more is how well you manage the monthly payments.
-If you’re financially stable and have steady income, a smaller down payment can make more sense than waiting years to save.
+If you're financially stable with steady income, a smaller down payment can make more sense than waiting years to save.

-Not true.
-FHA, VA, and USDA loans are all government-backed and designed to help buyers who might not fit into the conventional mold.
+Myth 3: Only conventional loans exist.
+FHA, VA, and USDA loans are all government-backed and designed to help buyers who don't fit the conventional mold.
 There are also hundreds of down payment assistance options across the country.

 The 20% rule is outdated.
-The real question isn’t “Do you need 20% down to buy a home?”
-It’s “What’s the smartest way for you to buy based on your current finances?”
-At 14 Days To Close, we help buyers across the country discover flexible loan options, down payment help, and fast-track approvals.
-Whether it’s late at night or on a weekend, we’re here to guide you every step of the way.
+The real question isn't whether you need 20% down.
+It's what the smartest path is for you based on your current finances.
+At 14 Days To Close, we help buyers discover flexible loan options, down payment help, and fast-track approvals.
+Our team works evenings and weekends to guide you every step of the way.